davrempe/domain-transfer-net/datasets/bitmoji_api_info.md

 ```
 https://render.bitstrips.com/render/%e/%u-v1.png?pd2={"%edit_prop_1":"%edit_arg_1","%edit_prop_2":"%edit_arg_2"}&%other_args
 ```
-The "%" denotes where an argument shouuld be inserted, you should not actually include it in the command.
+The "%" denotes where an argument should be inserted, you should not actually include it in the command.

 You must insert the following arguments:
 * %e (expression/pose id): I believe this controls the expression of the emoji or the pose. **The only one that matters for our use is 6688424** as it's the default avatar editor pose.